How to Restore and Maintain Oak Kitchen Worktops

 Dealing with deep stains

-To remove deep stains from your worktop, apply bleach by brushing or blotting onto the stain, repeating as necessary.
+To remove deep stains from your worktop, apply wood bleach by brushing or blotting onto the stain, repeating as necessary.
 For stubborn stains, leave the bleach overnight.
 If dealing with deeper, more persistent stains, follow your worktop supplier’s instructions for using commercial wood bleach.
 If needed, carefully scrape away deep stains, although it’s best to avoid this if possible.
 Damaged or removed wood can be filled with a hardwood filler.
 Finally, ensure a thorough cleaning and drying of the area once the stain is satisfactorily removed.

 Using a sanding pad to finish the area will help achieve a super smooth area on which to start re-applying a protective finish.